 - AB, Princeton University, cum laude

-- United States Court of Appeals, Second Circuit, The Honorable Walter R. Mansfield
+- US Court of Appeals for the Second Circuit, The Honorable Walter R. Mansfield

 - Member, SIFMA Compliance and Legal Division